Helping to build the patient-focused, data-driven organization

 The New Quality & Efficiency Module

-The UHC-AAMC Faculty Practice Solutions Center is pleased to offer a new module to help inform and support member initiatives to improve the cost, efficiency and quality of patient care.
+The Vizient-AAMC Faculty Practice Solutions Center is pleased to offer a new module to help inform and support member initiatives to improve the cost, efficiency and quality of patient care.

 Features of the New FPSC Quality & Efficiency Module: